reuben-thomas/fyp-moovita/README.md

 ### If you have none of the required packages
 1. Change directory to your cloned path
+   - Go to your terminal
+   - Type `cd catkin_ws/src/fyp-moovita

 2. Type `./requirements` to install the required packages